dirge1/GSA_segmented/README.md

 ![image](https://github.com/dirge1/GSA_segmented/blob/main/GSA_result.png)
 Fig. 1.
 GSA results under different μU: Sobol index; Mutual information; Delta index; PAWN index.

-If you want to get the result of Fig.1 directly by our provided results, you can run Fig1_picture_varyU_withbar.m in run_main.
+If you want to get the result of Fig.1 directly by our provided results, you can run `Fig1_picture_varyU_withbar.m` in `run_main`.

-If you want to get the result of Fig.1 on your own computer, you can run main_fire.m in run_main.
+If you want to get the result of Fig.1 on your own computer, you can run `main_fire.m` in `run_main`.
 It should be noted that **python environment must be configured in Matlab**.

 You can configure the python environment in Matlab by following the video released by the author (in Chinese): https://www.bilibili.com/video/BV1xp421Z7Ua/?vd_source=a1dbb3ff5999b954fed0a1a5c93cd04b.